 Seasonal flu vaccines fight infection by inducing antibodies that target the HA head.
 This region varies season to season, which is why flu vaccines must be updated each year, says the U.S. NIH.

-The most common flu shot for the 2020-2021 influenza season in the Northern Hemisphere are quadrivalent vaccines that protect people against 4 viruses; influenza A (H1N1) virus, influenza A (H3N2) virus, and 2 influenza B viruses.
+The most common flu shot for the 2020-2021 influenza season in the Northern Hemisphere are quadrivalent vaccines that protect people against 4 viruses; influenza A (H1N1) virus, influenza A (H3N2) virus, and 2 influenza B viruses, said the CDC on August 21, 2020.

 6 months and older